-Let’s take a quick look at exactly what the CAM Engineer does once, the initial inspection is complete, and files are accepted for fabrication.
-The first thing the CAM Engineer will need to do is organize the files for the project in methods that will make the fabrication process as efficient as possible.
+Let’s take a quick look at exactly what the CAM Engineer does once the initial inspection is complete and files are accepted for fabrication.
+The first thing the CAM Engineer will need to do is to efficiently organize the project files for the fabrication process.
 This is also a good time for the CAM Engineer to identify if any files are missing or to verify the formatting and setting of the files is interpretable.
 The CAM Engineer will then ensure all the artwork layers are aligned and the drill data matches the whole chart.
 Additional checks will also need to be completed to ensure the copper and silkscreen features are within the board outline.
 The design will also need to be checked to ensure the clearances and trace width are within the fabrication house limitations.
-The final step of the DFM check is to verify all the data meet whatever customized requirement is meet and to identify any potential errors that may occur in the fabrication process.
+The final step of the DFM check is to verify all customized requirements are met and to identify any potential errors that may occur in the fabrication process.
 This would be the final opportunity for either the CAM Engineer or CAD Engineer to make any modifications or corrections to the design before the files are handed over to the fabrication floor.
 Once the boards have been fabricated, the CAM Engineer will need to prepare and conduct electrical testing on the boards to detect any shorts or opens that may be present on the board.
-Visual inspection will be completed to ensure the board meets Class 2 Dedicated Service Electronic Products or Class 3 High-Reliability Electronic Products standards based on the clients request and requirements.
+Visual inspection will be completed to ensure the board meets Class 2 Dedicated Service Electronic Products or Class 3 High-Reliability Electronic Products standards based on the client's request and requirements.
 The CAM Engineer will also conduct functional testing at this point if it was requested by the CAD Engineer.